dashqrcodes/dashqrcodes/README.md

 ---

-### The Story
+### From Zero to Hero...
+I mean...from Zero to One

-Non-technical founder that is very close to the problem prompting my butt off on to build the solution with Claude Code.
+Non-technical founder that is very close to the problem prompting my butt off in Claude Code to build the solution.

-23 year LAFD firefighter EMT witnessing people die on a regular basis with thousands of photos on their phones only to become forgotten after the funeral.
-I became personally involved with the problem/solution when a fellow firefighter died in the line of duty and we used mobile apps to honor his legacy which were insufficient so I launched DASH.
+23 year LAFD firefighter EMT witnessing people die on a regular basis with thousands of photos on their phones made me realize they go to waste and become forgotten after the funeral.
+I became personally involved with the problem when a fellow firefighter died in the line of duty and we used mobile apps to honor his legacy.
+They were insufficient so I launched DASH.

-I'm really proud of myself for having validated the idea by partnering with local L.A. funeral businesses using analog methods: served over 400 paying customers earning over $70k in revenue, 30k printed keepsakes, $0 CAC, 5,000 work hours saved, 100% profit increases.
+I'm really proud of myself for having validated the idea by partnering with local L.A. funeral businesses using analog methods:

-Full-time startup mode...ZERO TO ONE!
-Easter egg: the first printed order was fulfilled at 4Printings on El Camino Real in Mt.
-View, CA in the exact building that was formerly the Byte Shop that, in 1976, sold the very first Apple computers from Steve Jobs and Steven Wozniak.

 - 400+ paying customers
 - 30,000+ printed cards and keepsakes